Art & Design

 Transfer Requirements for All B.F.A.
 Options

 Transfer students are eligible to apply for the B.F.A. options provided they meet the admissions standards for the B.A. degree in Art as well as those required for the specific B.F.A. option applied to.
-Acceptance into the B.F.A. includes a review by the Art faculty of a completed transfer course evaluation of all previously taken art courses.
+Acceptance into the B.F.A. includes a review by the Art and Design faculty of a completed transfer course evaluation of all previously taken art courses.